 The International Union for the Conservation of Nature (IUCN) system for evaluating the status of a species is used broadly.
 Below, you can see the categories they use.
 We ask each author to search the IUCN Web site.
 Read the full criteria for the categories in the Red List version 3.1 (PDF).
 If you would like more information please visit the IUCN Red List of Threatened Species.

-Read more on the specific definitions for each of the categories here.
+Read more on the specific definitions for each of the categories on IUCN's page on technical documents.

 IUCN Conservation Status definitions A taxon is Data Deficient when there is inadequate information to make a direct, or indirect, assessment of its risk of extinction based on its distribution and/or population status.
 A taxon in this category may be well studied, and its biology well known, but appropriate data on abundance and/or distribution are lacking.
 Data Deficient is therefore not a category of threat.
 Data Deficient (DD)